-Go wild with paint at the Holi festival or take your chances at Pamplona’s running of the bulls.
+For example, you probably know it’s not a good idea to down a fishbowl martini, go wild with paint at a Holi festival, or take your chances at Pamplona’s running of the bulls.

-The same is true for our fishbowl Martini.
-You don’t want to gross the surgeon out with your breath and embarrass yourself by lying upside down in the treatment chair.
-But alcohol also has many short term vision-altering effects, and excessive long or short term use can even, due to affecting the optic nerve, lead to a type of permanent loss of vision known as toxic amblyopia.
+Like pregnancy, alcohol consumption can cause short term vision-altering effects.
+Excessive long or short term use can even, due to impact on the optic nerve, lead to a type of permanent loss of vision known as toxic amblyopia.

 With inextricable links between our health, behaviour, and our eyes, it’s worth being overly cautious when doing any particular activity before or after Laser Eye Surgery.

 But does this apply to something as simple as dying your hair?
 Is it safe and completely acceptable or something to be avoided at all costs?

 You’ll be glad to hear that it is perfectly safe to dye your hair around your surgery date.
 However, it is advised that you exercise some caution: by no means should you rush to have your roots touched up straight after surgery!

 While you can dye your hair at any point up to the day before your surgery, it is best to wait at least one week after undergoing Laser Eye Surgery before you head to the hairdressers.

 This is a general rule of thumb and may vary depending on your prescription, treatment choice, and the type of clinic you choose.